Jahun

-Jahun is a Local Government Area of Jigawa State, Nigeria.
-Its headquarters are in the town of Jahun, the LGA is primarily inhabitant by Fulani people.
+Jahun is a town and Local Government Area of Jigawa State, Nigeria.
+The LGA is primarily inhabitated by the Fulani people.

 It has an area of 1,172 km^{2} and a population of 229,094 at the 2006 census.

 The postal code of the area is 720.

 Climatic Condition

-With temperatures ranging from 55°F to 104°F all year round, the climate has two hot, humid, mostly cloudy wet seasons and one scorching, partly cloudy dry season.
+With temperatures ranging from 55 °F to 40 C all year round, the climate has two hot, humid, mostly cloudy wet seasons and one scorching, partly cloudy dry season.